PermanentRecord-Fix216/interactions-api/README.md

 #Interactions API
 (Permanent Record)

 The goal of this RESTful JSON API is to help community organizations and citizens to provide a _permanent record_ of police interactions within the Cleveland area.
+It conforms to [JSON API](http://jsonapi.org/)

 ##GET /interactions/